Rebirth-of-the-Night/Rebirth-Of-The-Night/README.md

 If you wish to support Rebirth of the Night, consider donating to the [Rebirth of the Night Patreon](https://www.patreon.com/rebirthofthenight).

+## Website

+[Official website for Rebirth of the Night](https://rebirthofthenight.com/), which includes the modpack, standalone Unity game, and merchandise.

 ## Installation

 Client and server files are available through [CurseForge](https://www.curseforge.com/).
 See the [RotN Modpack on CurseForge](https://www.curseforge.com/minecraft/modpacks/rebirth-of-the-night) for all options.